devopsdock92/Docker-Demo/volumes.md

 In a nutshell, Bind Directory on a host as a Mount are appropriate for simple use cases where you need to mount a directory from the host file system into a container, while volumes are better suited for more complex use cases where you need more control over the data being persisted in the container.

+Docker volumes are a way to persist data even after a container is deleted or recreated.
+They allow you to store data outside of the container's filesystem, making it easier to manage and share data between containers.

+Here are some key aspects of Docker volumes:

+- Persistent storage: Volumes provide a way to store data that persists even if the container is deleted or recreated.
+- External to the container: Volumes are stored outside of the container's filesystem, making it easier to manage and share data.
+- Mapped to a host directory: Volumes are mapped to a directory on the host machine, allowing data to be shared between the container and the host.
+- Supported by Docker: Volumes are a built-in feature of Docker, making it easy to use them in your containerized applications.

+## Types of Docker Volumes:

+- Host volumes: Directly map a directory on the host machine to a directory in the container.
+- Anonymous volumes: Automatically created and managed by Docker, these volumes are deleted when the container is deleted.
+- Named volumes: User-defined volumes that can be reused across containers.

+Benefits of Docker Volumes:

+- Data persistence: Volumes ensure that data is not lost when a container is deleted or recreated.
+- Data sharing: Volumes allow data to be shared between containers and the host machine.
+- Easy data management: Volumes make it easy to manage and backup data.

+Here's an example of how to use a Docker volume:

+docker run -v /host/data:/container/data my_image

+This command maps the /host/data directory on the host machine to the /container/data directory in the container, allowing data to be shared between the two.